Viperion’s healbot (Devout Cleric build in Mod 17)

 Power kits for armors.
 The +1s are slightly better.

 Stamina regeneration kits for accessories.
-Since the stamina regen ones won’t be too much of a game changer, you can alternatively use Combat Advantage ones for the times when you run content with other people as Arbiter.
+Since the stamina regeneration ones won’t be too much of a game changer, you can alternatively use Combat Advantage ones for the times when you run content with other people as Arbiter (and supposedly use the same gear on healer, also).

-Aim for all the power boons, all the HP boons, the resistance boons vs demons/undead, companion influence, movement speed, AP gain and Outgoing Healing.
+Aim for all the Power boons, all the HP boons, the Resistance boons vs Demons/Undead, Companion Influence, Movement Speed, Critical Severity and Outgoing Healing.

 For the Stronghold boons, make sure to use the Power boon, the defense boon (if you didn’t cap defense yet) or the HP boon.